daleao/sdv/Modular Overhaul/Modules/Weapons/README.md

 **How do I lift the Ruined Blade's curse?**

+To begin the quest, you must slay at least 50 enemies with the Blade equipped, prompting the Wizard to invite you over for a chat.
+To complete this initial quest, simply interact with the Yoba altar and exhaust all possible dialogue choices.
+You will then be asked to prove your virtues:
-Prove your Honor, Compassion and Wisdom by selecting certain responses during character heart events (you will have at least 8 chances to prove each of these virtues at least 3 times).
-Prove your Valor by completing at least 5 monster slayer quests.
-Finally, prove your Generosity by purchasing the house upgrade for Pam.
-When you are ready, approach Yoba's altar in Pierre's house.
+- Prove your Honor, Compassion and Wisdom by selecting certain responses during character heart events (you will have at least 8 chances to prove each of these virtues a number of times).
+- Prove your Valor by completing at least monster slayer quests.
+- Prove your Generosity by gifting NPCs a certain amount of gold in gifts, or by purchasing the house upgrade for Pam.
+Exact values will depend on your difficulty settings (you can see them in-game in the your quest journal).

+When you are ready, approach Yoba's altar in Pierre's house with the Blade in hand  .

 **What are the IDs of heart events related the Blade of Ruin?**